-Ensure notifications to stakeholders have been made including public health authorities/agencies per ICS-205 (Section 6600).
+□ Ensure notification to stakeholders have been made including public health authorities/agencies per ICS-205 (attachment F).

 Local, State and/or Federal Public Health authority/agencies must be contacted early in a response.
 Coordinate with Liaison to communicate (if these groups are not already present in the response structure).